Mental Funeral

 Mental Funeral is the second album by American death metal band Autopsy, released on April 22, 1991 by Peaceville Records.

-Dutch Pearce of Decibel called Mental Funeral "one of the most influential albums in the history of death metal".
-Eduardo Rivadavia of AllMusic states that the album confused listeners when first released, and conferred the title of "death metal's ultimate love/hate band" on Autopsy.
+The album was recorded at Different Fur Studios in San Francisco, and the band has attested that very little audio mixing was done on the final product.

+Continuing in a similar vein as the band's previous album, Severed Survival, the band combines death metal and doom metal.
+The album's music draws influence from extreme metal acts such as Bathory.
+Lyrically, the album explores themes such as necrophilia.

+Although the album polarized listeners when it was first released, it has come to be considered one of the most influential albums in the history of the death metal genre.

 Background and recording

 The album was recorded at Different Fur Studios in San Francisco.
 The band described the album's recording process as having a "party atmosphere", and claim to have consumed copious amounts of alcohol and cannabis during its recording process.
 Chris Reifert said, "There were 18 of us there or something [...] we did all things we were not supposed to do while making a record it seems."
 The band was satisfied with most of the tones achieved during pre-production, and little mixing was required for the final product.